mttcrn/polimi-CSE-notes/Human & Physical aspects of Security.md

 - **Denial of service**: in (cyber)security it is the threat that aims at absorbing/consuming resources a to deny a service from working/reaching the user.
 It is always physical, with infinite resources it will not happen.
   It is a threat against **availability**.
 	- At the core of information system there are running process: it is sufficient to stop a process to deny the service.
-	  DoS can be implemented trough crashing the target or exhausting it. **Crashing** it is heavily dependent on the specific implementation vulnerabilities. **Exhausting** computation may be done through requesting unbalanced tasks to the server (e.g., video processing, encryption/decryption routines, ..).
+	  DoS can be implemented through crashing the target or exhausting it. **Crashing** it is heavily dependent on the specific implementation vulnerabilities. **Exhausting** computation may be done through requesting unbalanced tasks to the server (e.g., video processing, encryption/decryption routines, ..).
 	- Zip bombs may also aim at exhaust computation, but most commonly just exhaust disk storage.
 	- Fork bombs work similarly to Zip bombs, a program forks infinitely to exhaust PIDs.
 	- **Network exhaustion** is performed either through **amplification** factors or crashes.
 Some examples are smurfs, ping of death, land attacks, amplification hell.
 Networks are highly insecure.